 According to Texas Transportation Code §550.062, filing a crash report is mandatory if:

-- Anyone involved in the accident is injured.
+- Anyone in the accident is injured.

-How Much does a Copy of an Accident Report Cost in Texas?
+How Much Does a Copy of an Accident Report Cost in Texas?

+In Texas, accident reports are officially called CR-3 Peace Officer Reports or CR-3 reports for short.
 An official copy of your accident report will cost:

 - $6 for a regular copy